 In short order, yes.
 Office 365 is worth every cent you spend on it.
 Microsoft’s domination in business software is a truth so deeply ingrained in our daily life that it seems irrelevant to even mention.
 What did we have before Microsoft Office?
 What else could possibly take its place?

 But what makes Office 365 worth your money is its cloud capability and what that means for your business.
-The Office 365 platform is 100% hosted instead of based on a private business server.
-This fact alone is what gives it its robust power to bring important return on investment to your bottom line.
+The Office 365 platform is 100% hosted in the cloud, not on a private business server.
+This fact alone is what provides Office 365 a robust power return on investment to your bottom line.
 And companies across the globe have “bought in.”

-Business Case 1: Office 365 offers you significant integration
+Business Case 1: Office 365 (with Microsoft Teams) offers you significant integration

-All the disparate applications available in the Office 365 suite are interconnected through SharePoint, the foundation of Microsoft’s cloud solutions.
+All the disparate applications available in the Office 365 suite are accessible through Teams, a single interface for all your Microsoft applications like Outlook and Word.
 It means big productivity gains and no more “oh shoot, that’s on my computer at work and I need it here.”

 - Your email correspondence and contacts can be searched and accessed through Outlook.